 The Society's interest income on mortgages is recognised on EIR basis in accordance with IFRS 9.
 The calculation of EIR is complex and relies heavily on the quality of data in the EIR models.
-Significant management judgement is required to determine the expected cash flows for Society's loans and advances within these models, which are expected to be materially sensitive to these and for that reason we consider this to be a key audit matter.
+Significant management judgement is required to determine the expected cash flows for the Society's loans and advances within these models, which give rise to fraud risk in revenue recognition.
+EIR adjustment is expected to be materially sensitive to key assumptions used by management and for that reason we consider this to be a key audit matter.

-How we addressed the key audit matter in our audit
+How the scope of our audit addressed the key audit matter

-We performed the following procedures:

-- We evaluated the design and implementation of controls over the review and approval of EIR assumptions. - We tested the operating effectiveness of business process controls over loan origination including the initial recording of contractual interest rates and associated loan amounts which form key inputs into the effective interest income calculations.
-We checked the completeness and accuracy of data and key model inputs feeding into the EIR adjustment model through reconciliation to underlying records. - We utilised data analytics to perform a full recalculation of the contractual interest recognised during the financial year on loans advanced. - We assessed the models for their sensitivities to changes in the key assumptions by inflating the time spent on Standard Variable Rate by one month. - We challenged the reasonableness of the loan behavioural life assumptions used by management considering historical experience of loan behavioural lives based on customer behaviour, product type, market factors, recent performance and external data where applicable. - Assessed whether the revenue recognition policies adopted by the Society are in accordance with requirements of relevant accounting standards.
-This included assessment of the types of fees being spread within the effective interest rate models. - Assessed how the Society's model calculates effective interest rate adjustments by recalculating one loan and have tested the integrity of the model calculations to ensure these are consistent. - Through inspection of contractual terms we challenged those fees and costs included or excluded from the EIR estimates, including early redemption charges.

-Kev observation:
+We evaluated the design and implementation of controls over the review and approval of EIR assumptions.

+We tested the operating effectiveness of business process controls over loan origination including the initial recording of contractual interest rates and associated loan amounts which form key inputs into the effective interest income calculations.

+We checked the completeness and accuracy of data and key model inputs feeding into the EIR adjustment model through reconciliation to underlying records.

+We utilised data analytics to perform a full recalculation of the contractual interest recognised during the financial year on loans advanced.

+We assessed the models for their sensitivities to changes in the key assumptions by extending the time spent on Standard Variable Rate by one month.

+We challenged the reasonableness of the loan behavioural life assumptions used by management considering recent historical experience of loan behavioural lives based on customer behaviour, product type, market factors, performance and external data where applicable.

+Assessed whether the revenue recognition policies adopted by the Society are in accordance with requirements of relevant accounting standards.
+This included assessment of the types of fees being spread within the effective interest rate models.

+Assessed how the Society's model calculates EIR adjustments by recalculating one loan and have tested the integrity of the model calculations to ensure these are consistent.

+Through inspection of contractual terms we challenged the fees and costs included or excluded from the EIR estimates, including early redemption charges.

+Key observations:

-We have not identified any indicators that the assumptions included in the EIR model are unreasonable in consideration of the Society's mortgage portfolios, historic behaviours and current economic and market conditions.
+We did not identify any indicators that the assumptions included in the EIR model are unreasonable in consideration of the Society's mortgage portfolios, historic behaviours and current economic and market conditions.